pupeno/assert_difference/README.md

       post :create
     end

-On top of that, error reporting is improved by displaying all the counters that didn't match except only one.
+On top of that, error reporting is improved by displaying all the counters that didn't match.

 To use it with Test::Unit add this code: